Updated 2 April 2020

-That being said, where your RSL has adopted the most up-to-date SFHA Model Rules from 2015 (the Model Rules) then you will be required to hold an AGM within six months of the end of your financial year.
-Where RSLs' financial years end in March / April, this may not have much of an impact but if you are required to hold an AGM or a special general meeting (SGM) in the next few months, what options are available to you?
+That being said, where your RSL has adopted the SFHA Model Rules from 2015 (the Model Rules) then you will be required to hold an AGM within six months of the each of your financial year.
+Where RSLs' financial years end in March / April, this may not have much of an impact but if you are required to hold an AGM or a special general meeting (SGM) in the next few months, what option options are available to you?

 It may be possible to hold meetings virtually where this is envisaged under your rules or articles of association.
 Under the Model Rules, there are no express provisions to hold general meetings virtually and so if an RSL has adopted the Model Rules without amendment, this will not be an option.

 For RSLs incorporated as companies, the model articles of association under the 2006 Act makes provision for company meetings to be held electronically and there is a specific provision to determine attendance at a meeting where two or more members are not in the same place.

 However, if your company has disapplied these model articles of association then this provision will not apply – you will need to check your own articles of association in order to confirm if there are any provisions to hold meetings electronically.